elyra-ai/elyra/docs/source/getting_started/overview.md

 #### Ability to run a notebook or Python script as a batch job

 Elyra extends the Jupyter Notebook UI to to allow for execution of a notebook as a batch job in local or remote cloud environments.
-This feature leverages the AI pipelines feature and requires either a Kubeflow Pipeline or Airflow deployment via a [runtime configuration](../user_guide/runtime-conf).
+This feature leverages the AI pipelines feature and requires either a Kubeflow Pipelines or Apache Airflow deployment via a [runtime configuration](../user_guide/runtime-conf).

 To run a notebook as a batch job open the notebook and select `Submit Notebook...` button from the menu bar.